LittleYUYU/LittleYUYU.github.io/_pages/why-mason-and-my-group.md

 If you share similar research interest with me -- this is excellent!
 Now, the following will tell you some of the reasons why you should work with me!

-- **If you work with me, you will work on the most exciting topics in NLP/AI!** As most young faculty, I work actively on cutting-edge research topics!
+- **If you work with me, you will work on the most exciting topics in NLP/AI!** I work actively on cutting-edge research topics.
 I have been serving as Area Chair in sub-topics such as Question Answering, LLMs, and Interpretability in ACL/EMNLP/NAACL/AAAI/etc.
 - **If you work with me, you will receive careful and thoughtful advice for research and beyond.** I recruit students up to a group size that I'm confident to manage.
 Therefore, the size is typically small or medium with 5-7 PhD students and a few Master and Undergraduate students.
 I'm a very responsible advisor and I take care of my students equally (check out <a href="../group">my students' achievements</a>).
 This goes beyond research work to lifelong matters such as how to lifelong learn, how to maintain a positive attitude, work-life balance, career choice, etc.
     - _Highlight:_ As an example, my student Murong Yue was awarded the _Outstanding PhD Student Award_ by the CS department in the end of his second year.
     - I'm a very open-minded advisor.
 I welcome feedback from my students and feel happy becoming friends with them!